 It is said that you will know a place best through its food, and I can say I have done that fully in the months that I’ve stayed in New Orleans.
 The food in New Orleans is as full of character as the city itself, influenced as it is by its French, Spanish, African, and Cajun roots.

-I’d stuffed myself silly with po’boys, ate grits and biscuits for breakfast, scarfed down one beignets after another, and of course, gorged myself on gumbo, jambalaya, red beans and rice, grilled oysters, among many other NOLA favorites.
+I’d stuffed myself silly with po’boys, ate grits and biscuits for breakfast, scarfed down one beignet after another, and of course, gorged myself on gumbo, jambalaya, red beans and rice, and grilled oysters, among many other NOLA favorites.

 Yes, I gained quite a few pounds in my 4-month stay in New Orleans, but #noregrets.
 New Orleans is worth it!

-Your visit to the Crescent City won’t be complete without fully appreciating its culinary scene.
+Your visit to the Crescent City won’t be complete without fully appreciating its cuisine.
 So when you do go, even for a just a couple of days or so, make sure to have a taste of some of the food in New Orleans listed here.
-You’ll see why this place is heaven for foodies!
+You’ll see why this place is a haven for foodies!

 View Table of Contents

 - 1 Po’boy at Crabby Jack’s

 - 2 Shrimp and Grits at Cafe Amelie

 - 3 Bananas Foster at Broussard’s

 - 4 Beignets at Cafe du Monde